vtecftwy/dl-experiments-tf/README.md

-# Experiments with VAEs
+# Various Experiments with Deep Learning (Tensorflow)
-This repo is for several experiments with training VAEs.
+This repo is for several experiments with deep learning:
+- Variational Auto Encoders (VAEs)

+Each section consists of python code (src), notebooks (nbs) and possibly other directories.